fh233/fh233.github.io/_pages/about.md

 <br />
 <div class='paper-box-text' markdown="1">

-A ski-stunt maneuver is a type of aggressive vehicle motions in which a four-wheel vehicle runs on two wheels on one side.
-We present the safety-guaranteed motion control of  autonomous ski-stunt maneuvers. (see the video abvoe)
+A ski-stunt maneuver is a type of aggressive vehicle motion in which a four-wheel vehicle runs on two wheels on one side.
+We present the safety-guaranteed motion control of autonomous ski-stunt maneuvers. (see the video above)

 <b> 3.
 Cordinated Control of Mobile Robot </b><br />